 Dorshimer lives in Drexel Hill, PA, with his wife, Deborah, and their son, Geoffrey.

-Marchetto completed his orthopaedic residency training at the Albert Einstein Medical Center in Philadelphia and his fellowship in sports medicine at Temple University Hospital.
-He has co-authored numerous research articles on sports medicine topics and lectures nationally and internationally.
-In addition to his practice at the Rothman Institute at Jefferson, he remains very active in the education of physicians, medical students, athletic trainers, and physical therapists.
+He completed his orthopaedic residency training at the Albert Einstein Medical Center in Philadelphia and his fellowship in sports medicine at Temple University Hospital.

 Marchetto and his wife, Jean Marie, reside in Villanova, PA, with their two daughters, Dana and Nicole.